lengzhao/binary/README.md

 Golang binary serialization library, support struct with tag

-This library provides binary serialization and deserialization of Go structs similar to `json.Marshal` and `json.Unmarshal` but using binary format.
+This library provides binary serialization and deserialization of Go values similar to `json.Marshal` and `json.Unmarshal` but using binary format.
 It's based on reflection and struct tags.

 ## Features

-- Serialize/deserialize Go structs to/from binary format using Encode/Decode functions
+- Serialize/deserialize any Go value to/from binary format using Encode/Decode functions
 - Support for fixed-length types without tags
 - Support for variable-length types (string, []byte, slices) with optional tags
 - Support for arrays ([N]T types) with optional tags